configcat/js-unified-sdk/README.md

 replace the old package with the new and adjust the import specifiers (as shown [here](#1-install-and-import-package)).

 > [!CAUTION]
 > Please note that the SDK is still under development and is currently in beta phase.
-You use it at your own risk.
+Use it at your own risk.

 ## Getting Started